humanprotocol/human-protocol/packages/core-foundry/CORE_README.md

 ## Preparation

+## Upgrading Contract Using Proxies
-Create an .env file based on .env.example.
+Create an .env file based on .env.example
+Fill out these with their respective values :
+HMT_ADDRESS
+STAKING_PROXY
+ESCROW_FACTORY_PROXY
+REWARD_POOL_PROXY